ThePacielloGroup/cupper/content/patterns/writing/references.md

 ## WCAG References

 [WCAG 2.0](https://www.w3.org/TR/WCAG/) is the _de facto_ standard for accessible interfaces.
-When writing about inclusive design patterns, sometimes you'll want to refer to WCAG to highlight which success criteria the pattern meets.
+When writing about inclusive interfaces, sometimes you'll want to refer to WCAG to highlight which success criteria the pattern meets.

 Instead of having to copy and paste content and links to WCAG, **Infusion** provides a shortcode mechanism that lets you simply list the success criteria by number: